 Root and Intermediate Certificates: The Difference

-When it comes to root certificates, they are self-signed — the “Issued to” and “Issued by” fields are identical.
-Intermediate certificates are cross-signed, meaning they have different issuers and users.
+- Name: Root certificates are self-signed, with identical “Issued to” and “Issued by” fields.
+Intermediate certificates are cross-signed, showing different issuers and users.

 Root Certificate FAQ